ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

 Models
 ======

-All models for fitting should derive from the :class:`scans.Fit.Fit` class.
+All models for fitting should derive from the :class:`fit.Fit` class.
 However, this class is likely too generic for common use, as it expects the instrument scientist to implement their own fitting procedures.
-While this is useful for implementing classes like :class:`scans.Fit.PolyFit`, where we can take advantage of our knowledge of the model to get an exact fitting procedure, most models will not need this level of control.
-For this reason, there is a subclass :class:`scans.Fit.CurveFit` which simplifies this work as much as possible.
+While this is useful for implementing classes like :class:`fit.PolyFit`, where we can take advantage of our knowledge of the model to get an exact fitting procedure, most models will not need this level of control.
+For this reason, there is a subclass :class:`fit.CurveFit` which simplifies this work as much as possible.
 Implementing a new model with `CurveFit` for fitting requires implementing three functions.